 The PSO Levy has increased most years since it was first charged in 2010, and the overall increases correlate closely with the increase in renewable energy generation in Ireland.

 In 2010, Ireland produced just 12% of its electricity from renewable sources.
 Today, Ireland produces more than 40% of its electricity from renewables with the bulk of that coming from wind generation.

 This has also had a knock-on effect on Ireland’s need to import fossil fuels, particularly gas.
 Natural gas was used to produce 64% of Irish electricity back in 2010.
 By 2015, gas accounted for just 36% of the total generation which is an extraordinary shift in such a short space of time, and would not have been possible without the PSO Levy.

-If this year’s proposal is approved, the PSO Levy charge will be at its lowest in five years, since the 2013/14 period.
+This year's decreases mean that the PSO Levy charge is at its lowest in five years, since the 2013/14 period.

 The pros and cons of a PSO levy decrease

 While price hikes are never greeted as good news by the public, at least we can look forward to a lower PSO Levy charge this coming year - something which affects all electricity customers, regardless of supplier.

 When wholesale prices are high, less money is required to subsidise renewable generation because suppliers receive more money for the electricity that they produce meaning that the PSO levy decreases.